tifapp/FitnessProjectBackend/README.md

 ```

 These tests make HTTP requests to the new "products" route and assert that the response is as expected.
 The first test is for a successful transaction with a valid ID, while the second test is for an error scenario where an invalid ID is provided.

+#### Staging Tests

+Currently npm run test:staging-unix only works on unix devices.
+For windows, copy the associated command and replace COGNITO_USER and COGNITO_PASSWORD with your desired login info.